 lenstronomy is available at readthedocs.org and

-the package is distributed over PyPI.
+the package is distributed through PyPI and conda-forge.

 lenstronomy is an affiliated package of astropy.